Miguel Betancourt: The urban

 The reference to the urban in Miguel Betancourt's work is not limited to the descriptive representation of cityscapes but also serves as a testimony of his experience, particularly in Quito's colonial center.
 In his works, neighborhoods are portrayed through both the verticality of buildings and the horizontality of the city.
 Betancourt creates forms that function as pictographic metagoges, through which it might seem that doors speak, walls listen, or streets glide as if traversing themselves.
 For the artist, the urban becomes a metaphor for the human condition.

 His approach to vernacular architecture often reflects a melancholy associated with the character of Andean towns.
 Adobe houses and the colonial city with its churches are recurrently depicted in his works.

-Sobre un nidal de signos (On a Nest of Signs).
-2006.

 The calligraphic

 In Betancourt's work, the calligraphic is significant as a principle of figuration and composition.
 In this regard, the influence of oriental models is fundamental for the artist, who also employs a variety of papers made from natural fibers, such as rice or bamboo.
 Additionally, he uses raw materials like jute to impart an unformed quality to his compositions.
 As Betancourt himself states:"The bold and free strokes prioritize the material’s surface over the observer’s eye."